An Educated Client is the Best Client - Get Your Virginia DUI Questions Answered Here

 It is illegal to use a smartphone or handheld personal communications device to either compose or read emails or text messages while driving.
 However, there are exceptions for people who are operating emergency vehicles, reporting emergencies, using GPS, or reading caller ID.

-Reckless driving is a traffic infraction, but is a primary offense.
+Texting while driving is a traffic infraction, but is a primary offense.
 This means you can be pulled over and ticketed even if you haven't broken any other laws.
 The first offense is punished with a $125 fine, while the second or subsequent offense is punished with a $250 fine.
 You will also receive three demerit points on your DMV record.

 Virginia's Reckless Driving Law

 Reckless driving encompasses a wide range of unsafe behaviors that could be performed while texting.
 This includes actions such as speeding, driving too fast for weather conditions, failing to give proper signals, and failing to maintain control.